Updated: May 14

 Step 1: Write down tasks as soon as you hear of them

 Start off by buying a simple calendar or planner.
 Alternatively, head over to the free stuff library and download the free yearly planner (subscribe to get the password to the library!).
 You can also start a bullet journal, which are super popular right now!
+For some bullet journal inspiration, check out our Pinterest board!
 Next, simply write in when all of your homework and assignments are due!
 It is also helpful to write in little reminders for yourself before the due date so that you can be extra sure you won’t forget!
-This study planner contains a prioritised to-do list which can be super helpful!

 This step may sound simple, but it will make a huge difference in your study and stress habits.

 Step 2: Begin early

 We all know not to leave our assignments to the night before its due but end up doing it anyway!
 Get out of that habit!
 A great way to stop this from happening is using a free assignment calculator like this one.
 It splits up your assignments into sections and tells you when you should be done with each section.
 You can use it to plan for research papers, speeches and lab reports!